illescasDaniel/SimplePrefs/README.md

 // On iOS you may call the `save` method in
 // `func applicationDidEnterBackground(UIApplication)`
 // and/or `func applicationWillTerminate(UIApplication)`.
-// The `save` method persists your current preferences object on disk (in this case)
+// The `save` method persists your current preferences object
 ```

 ## Motivation